watermint/toolbox/docs/commands/config-auth-list.md

 List all auth credentials

+Display all stored authentication credentials and their details including application names, scopes, peer names, and timestamps.
+This is useful for auditing access, managing multiple accounts, and understanding which services you're authenticated with.

 # Installation

 Please download the pre-compiled binary from [Latest Release](https://github.com/watermint/toolbox/releases/latest).
 If you are using Windows, please download the zip file like `tbx-xx.x.xxx-win.zip`.
 Then, extract the archive and place `tbx.exe` on the Desktop folder.